alicia-lyu/external-sort/README.md

 ## Getting started

-First, intall `argparse` as dependency: [installation](https://github.com/p-ranav/argparse?tab=readme-ov-file#building-installing-and-testing).
+First, install `argparse` as dependency: [installation](https://github.com/p-ranav/argparse?tab=readme-ov-file#building-installing-and-testing).

+Second, ensure that the following paths exist:

+- `./inputs/`
+- `./spills/pass0/` to `./spills/passN/`: N is the number of passes needed to sort the data.

 Use the command line to run the program: